BIGJRA/BIGJRA.github.io/rejuv.md

 here.
 Press this switch and exit through the teleporter.
 Now, follow the stairs on the left up.

 Interact with the purple bookshelf on the left.
-You’ll get Relationship Points (Karen +2)!
+You'll get Relationship Points (Karen +2)!
 Follow the secret path.
 Grab the *Eviolite* in the library, then the *Claydol Crest* outside!
 Go back through and enter the door down in the area with the stairs.